Ragarnoy/a121-rs/README.md

 The following dependencies are required to use _a121-rs_:
 - Acconeer A121 Static Library (and detector libraries for distance and presence detection if the feature is enabled)
-- 'arm-none-eabi-gcc' to build the C wrapper (for stm32 examples)
+- 'arm-none-eabi-gcc' to build the C wrapper for the stm32 examples
 ```bash
 # Ubuntu
 sudo apt-get install gcc-arm-none-eabi
 ```
-- 'riscv32-esp-elf' to build the C wrapper for the esp32c6 (install via espup)
+- esp toolschains to build the esp examples, install via espup (https://github.com/esp-rs/espup)

-The esp example relies on the espup toolchain.
-Refer to the esp-rs project for configuration instructions.

 ## Supported Targets
 Supported platforms depend on the availability of the Acconeer A121 Static Library.
 Currently, the following targets are supported:
 - arm-none-eabihf (gcc, armcc, armclang)
-- esp xtensa
+- esp xtensa and riscv
-- riscv32-esp-elf (via espup)

 ## Getting Started